 Pairings shall be broken down according to the Terms and Conditions.
-Players should be grouped into threesomes or foursomes depending on the number of entries.
-The scoring/pairing program to be used during IHSA state series play is available on-line through the boys' and girls' golf pages at www.ihsa.org.
+Players should be grouped into threesomes or foursomes depending on the number of entries, with an emphasis on threesomes.
+A pairings program that can be used to assist with planning is available on-line through the boys' and girls' golf pages at www.ihsa.org.
 The program is user-friendly and requires minimal inputting of information by managers, who will need to review the pairings for accuracy.
-For Wave pairings at the regional level and the second day of the state finals, if two or more teams with the same scores are tied, the following criteria will be used by managers to put those tied schools into the correct Wave grouping: (a) 5th person score
+For Wave pairings at the regional level and the second day of the state finals, if two or more teams with the same scores are tied, the following criteria will be used by managers to put those tied schools into the correct Wave grouping:

+- (a) 5th person score

-- (b) 6th person score - (c) Random computer selection
+- (b) 6th person score

+- (c) Random computer selection